VicWang17/BI-platform/frontend/README.md

-# Ant Design Pro
+# UOW BI-Platform

-This project is initialized with [Ant Design Pro](https://pro.ant.design).
+This project is initialized with [UOW BI-Platform](https://pro.ant.design).
 Follow is the quick guide for how to use.

 ## Environment Prepare